 I decided to find out.
-Knowing I was going to be in the Northeastern United States for a conference, I decided to book a ticket because it’s more affordable to fly from that part of the country than from Atlanta, where I call home.
+I was already going to be in New York for a conference, so I booked a ticket from Newark to Reykjavik.
+Flights from the northeastern US to Europe are generally cheaper than from Atlanta.

 What I spent: